-- (A) Providing the Paid Parental Leave would result in agency staffing levels below what is required by federal or state law to maintain operational safety; or - (B) Providing the Paid Parental Leave may impact the health or safety of staff, patients, residents, offenders, or other individuals the agency is required by law to protect; and - (C) The agency has been unable to secure supplemental staffing after requesting or diligently exploring alternative staffing options. - (6) If the agency determines that it must delay Paid Parental Leave, or make Paid Parental Leave intermittent, because of a public safety concern under Paragraph of this Section, the agency shall provide Paid Parental Leave as soon as practical following the Qualifying Event. - (7) If both Parents are eligible employees, each may receive Paid Parental Leave.
+- (A) Providing the Paid Parental Leave would result in agency staffing levels below what is required by federal or state law to maintain operational safety; or - (B) Providing the Paid Parental Leave may impact the health or safety of staff, patients, residents, offenders, or other individuals the agency is required by law to protect; and - (C) The agency has been unable to secure supplemental staffing after requesting or diligently exploring alternative staffing options. - (6) If the agency determines that it must delay Paid Parental Leave, or make Paid Parental Leave intermittent, because of a public safety concern under Paragraph 5 of this Section, the agency shall provide Paid Parental Leave as soon as practical following the Qualifying Event. - (7) If both Parents are eligible employees, each may receive Paid Parental Leave.
 Both Parents may take their leave simultaneously or at different times, pending no Public Safety Concern. - (h) Leave Usage. - (1) Paid Parental Leave may be used only once for a Qualifying Event within a 12 month period.
-The fact that a multiple birth, adoption, or other legal placement occurs (e.g., the birth of twins or adoption of siblings) does not increase the total amount of Paid Parental Leave granted for that event. - (2) Unused Paid Parental Leave is forfeited 12 months from the fate of the Qualifying Event. - (3) Paid Parental Leave shall not accrue or be donated to another employee. - (4) Employees shall not be paid for the leave provided by this Section upon separation from the employer.
-The leave provided by this Section shall not be used for calculating an employee's retirement benefits and shall not accrue or be donated as voluntary shared leave. - (5) Leave usage must be recorded in the same required increments as all other time. - (6) If the employee requires leave before the actual birth or adoption due to medical reasons or to fulfill legal adoption obligations, other available leave balances shall be utilized in accordance with the agency's leave policies.
-Paid Parental Leave shall not be used prior to the Qualifying Event.
+The fact that a multiple birth, adoption, or other legal placement occurs (e.g., the birth of twins or adoption of siblings) does not increase the total amount of Paid Parental Leave granted for that event. - (2) Unused Paid Parental Leave is forfeited 12 months from the date of the Qualifying Event. - (3) Paid Parental Leave shall not accrue or be donated to another employee. - (4) Employees shall not be paid for the leave provided by this Section upon separation from the employer.
+The leave provided by this Section shall not be used for calculating an employee's retirement benefits and shall not accrue or be donated as voluntary shared leave.